Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 <hr>

-- In order to have a background color for whole web page, do as follows:
+- In order to have a background color for whole webpage, do as follows:

 <hr>